SyamMusrin/SMARTGreen/README.md

 The following Modules have been added:

 1. Cloud module
-2. UPS module
+2. UPS monitor module
-3. Power monitor

-4. Microphone module (yet to be added)
+3. Microphone module (yet to be added)

 There are bugs present in the program such as:
 1. reuccuring uploads